 You can try refilling the feeder by pouring syrup down the bee ladder holes, but I think that’s how I managed to drown so many bees.
 The bee ladders are packed with bees.
 It’s probably best to avoid that and just use a separate funnel hole.

-4) Don’t forget to duct-tape over the funnel hole after refilling.
+4) Don’t forget to plug over the funnel hole after refilling.
 (Or just lay something flat over the hole.)